ACCESS & TRANSPORTATION

 High Alpine Air Services – Nelson (250-364-0977)

 Helicopter Etiquette.
 Etiquette here is more a matter of safety than good manners.
 The external workings of this machine necessarily lack protective shields and are potentially lethal.
 Never approach the rear (the rear rotor) of a helicopter, which spins so fast that it is invisible.
 Also, never approach from the uphill side when the helicopter is on sloping ground, on pain of being hit by the main rotor.
 Walk in a stooped position, relaxed, slowly.
 Some pilots will insist on waiting to board only when the rotors have stopped.
 Be careful not to walk into the long antenna in front of the craft.
-Remove your headphones before alighting, and do not throw objects out into the rotor wash, which may be whisked away or up
+Remove your headphones before alighting, and do not throw objects out into the rotor wash, which may be whisked away or up into the rotor.

 Freight should be in small packages, which are easier to stack in the storage compartment.
 Hold down light objects (e.g., foam pads), which may be carried away.
 Crampons and ice axes are best in side baskets or slings.
 Be sure to recover everything when you land, and secure the hatch door.

-with arms up, back to the wind.
+When you are about to be picked up, you can signal the direction of the wind to the pilot by holding a streamer of toilet paper or standing with arms up, back to the wind.
 On snow, a reference point is important for the pilot to land.
 A heavy pack on the landing site serves well.
 Remember that there is less clearance from the main rotor when the helicopter is on snow.

 Helicopter companies sometimes prefer that you operate from their airports and leave your automobiles in their parking lots.
 On bad roads, this also assures that your vehicle will not be trapped by bad conditions, such as storms, when you return to it.
-The vehicles are also safer from theft or vandalism or porcupines.
+The vehicles are also safer from theft, vandalism or porcupines.

 About admin